Table of Contents[Hide][Show]

 How to Get Your First Passport

-All adult passport applications for U.S. residents require the same information, regardless if it’s expedited or not.
+All adult passport applications for U.S. residents require the same information, expedited or not.
 Hopefully you have this information in a secure place in your home, like a fire safe.

-If it’s your first passport (or you’re under 16 or have a lost/stolen passport), you will be required to appear in front of an authorized agent.
+If it’s your first passport (or you’re under 16 or have a lost/stolen passport), you will be required to appear in person.
 Usually the local post office processes passport applications with required documentation and photos.

-First, call to confirm your post office does take passport applications.
+First, call to confirm your post office takes passport applications.
 Then arrange an appointment to submit your application.
 Follow the U.S. passport application instructions carefully.

 Proof of U.S. Citizenship